Tax Form Calculator

-Use Tax Form 712: Life Insurance Statement as a stand alone tax form calculator to quickly calculate specific amounts for your 2025 tax return.
-Alternatively you can use one of our Combined Federal and State Tax Estimator to quickly calculate your salary, tax and take home pay.
+Use the IRS Form 712: Life Insurance Policy Valuation Statement Tax Form Calculator IRS Form 712: Life Insurance Policy Valuation Statement as a stand alone tax form calculator to quickly calculate specific amounts for your 2026 712 state tax return.
+Alternatively, you can use one of our Combined Federal and State Tax Estimators to quickly calculate your salary, tax, and take-home pay.

 Life Insurance Statement